Snailfish: Diet

-In a 2007 study of fish in the hadal zone, it was revealed that snailfish usually feed on amphipods, which were also attracted to the chum that the researchers left out.

 Larval snailfish feed on a mix of plankton, small and large copepods, and amphipods.
-The diet of larval snailfish contains 28 food categories, mainly copepods and amphipods.
+The larval diet of three Beaufort Sea snailfish species contained 28 food categories, mainly copepods and amphipods.

-Snailfish prey can be grouped into six main categories: gammarid, krill, natantian decapods, other crustaceans, fish, and others.
-Size also affects snailfish diets.
-Species smaller than 50 mm primarily eat gammarids, while species larger than 100 mm primarily eat natantian decapods.
+Snailfish prey fall into six main categories: gammarid, krill, natantian decapods, other crustaceans, fish, and others.
+Size also affects snailfish diets; snailfish smaller than 50 mm primarily eat gammarids, while species larger than 100 mm primarily eat natantian decapods.
 Species larger than 150 mm have the highest proportion of fish in their diet.
-Larger snailfish species tend to be piscivorous.
+The largest snailfish species tend to be piscivorous.

+With the Okhotsk snailfish (Liparis ochotensis), the ratio between food intake and body weight changes as the organism grows; it is also highly seasonally variable.
+When the local environment experiences an increase in shrimp and crangonidae numbers, there is also a subsequent decrease in decapods.
+There are also snailfish localized to the Terpeniya Bay that purely eat zooplankton, setting them apart from other snailfish.

+The snailfish that live in the northern hemisphere also display a higher starvation tolerance, which may be due to the triglycerol and cholesterol levels in this species.
+The snailfish have different lipid concentrations depending on their habitat, making some of them better-suited for longer periods without feeding than others.

+The ambush hunting methods employed by the Simushir snailfish (Polypera simushirae) are unique among snailfish.
+They have the ability to blend into the ground, waiting to surprise the next organism to wander into their path.
+The top prey for this species are fish, making up 97.7% of their overall food intake.

 Genera

 This family contains these genera as of 2020: